iTzFrancesco/iTzFrancesco/README.md

 ## What I build

-Projects that turn messy workflows into focused tools, from AI tooling and community operations to voice and hardware interfaces.
+Projects that turn messy workflows into focused tools, from AI native tooling and community operations to voice and hardware interfaces.
 I focus on local-first architecture, practical UX, and the engineering details that make software reliable from first commit to deployment.

 ## Stack